-Wheels are nothing without a level and smooth surface to run on.
-Resistance to motion varies widely depending on the surface on which it travels with rough surfaces much harder to move along than smooth ones.
+Wheeled transportation is nothing without a fairly level and smooth surface to run on.
+Resistance to motion varies widely depending on the surface on which it travels, with rough surfaces much harder to move along than smooth ones.

-The Romans were one of the first peoples to understand this and develop a largescale network of paved roads.
-John McAdam would further improve road technology many centuries later literally paving the way for the viability of bicycle technology shortly after.
+The Romans were some of the first peoples to develop a largescale network of "paved" roads.
+John McAdam would further improve road technology many centuries later - literally paving the way for the viability of bicycle technology shortly after.

 4. Leonardo da Vinci's pupil might have invented the bike

 Inventor/Developer: Giacomo Caprotti

 For some time now there has been a debate around whether Giacomo Caprotti (a student of Leonardo da Vinci) might have made a sketch of a bicycle-like device back in 1534.
 The authenticity of this evidence has been called into question by many prominent historians, but others attest to its validity.

 Although not strictly speaking a bicycle, the Celerifere could be considered an early precursor.
 It was supposedly developed by Comte Mede de Sivrac in 1790 in France - but its existence may also have been a hoax.